 Next up is flooring.
 There’s already plenty of insulation up there (can it hurt to add more, I wonder?) so we’d need to install flooring that protects the insulation and allows air to circulate.
 A raised loft floor can do this, and I’ve seen little platform ‘columns’ you can buy that clip over the rafters and provide a base for the flooring to sit on, well above the layer of insulation.

 I’m already wondering about whether planning permission is required to board out a loft if I’m only using it for storage?
 I know that I’d definitely need to apply to the planning office if I wanted to add any roof windows for light and ventilation.
 I’ve researched the task and found this practical installation guide from Roof Windows so I’m confident we could DIY it if we needed to.

 If I wanted to use the loft for anything other than storage it would make sense to add windows for natural daylight and to keep the space cool, as it really heats up in the summer months.
-I’ve spotted all the wonderful loft conversions in this blog post while doing my research on Pinterest and I can’t help thinking about using our loft for more than just stashing boxes of Christmas decorations.
+I can’t help thinking about using our loft for more than just stashing boxes of Christmas decorations.

 Having a usable space, even if it IS only extra storage for winter coats and fairy lights, surely has to be one of the renovation projects that add value to your home, hasn’t it?
 And at the very least, I won’t need to keep those unpacked boxes under the stairs any more!
 Have you already converted your attic into an extra room?
 How did you find the process?
 What have you got planned for your own loft space?
 Please let me know by leaving me a comment below.